-The last seven weeks have been very busy for most ports in the transpacific and Asia-Europe trade lane.
+The last seven weeks has been a very busy one for most ports in the transpacific and Asia-Europe trade lane.
 This is as a result of the sudden increase in consumer spending.
-The drive-in consumer demand leading to the shortage of containers, driving carriers to release more vessel capacities and to cancel all blank sailings, has placed the shipping container industry in a position where various questions have been asked and forecast have been given about what the next couple of months would look like for global trade..
+The drive in consumer demand leading to the shortage of containers, driving carriers to release more vessel capacities and to cancel all blank sailings, has placed the shipping container industry in a position where various questions have been asked and forecast have been given about what the next couple of months would look like for global trade.

 While some analyst share similarities between the slowdown and sudden increase in trade for this year with that of 2010.
 One of the major challenge faced in 2010 when there was an increase in demand was how to use the low capacity of vessels that was available, to meet the growth in demand.
 The graph below from BIMCO, shows the gap between the fleet capacity and that of the growth in demand, from 2010 to 2019.